GastonMontes/SwiftJavascriptBridge/README.md

 An example project is included with this repo.
 To run the example project, clone the repo, and run `pod install` from the Example directory first.

-´NOTE´: The Example project use `Nimble 2.0.0rc` testing framework that works with iOS 8.3 or higher.
+`NOTE`: The Example project use `Nimble 2.0.0rc` testing framework that works with iOS 8.3 or higher.
 So, the development target of the Example project is 8.3, but the SwiftJavascriptBridge works with iOS 7.0 or higher.

 ## Contributors & Forks